 Target - This study path is open to graduates in humanities and artistic fields coming from all over the world who want to develop their artistic knowledge through a study-tour that touches the main Italian artistic cities.

-Structure and Methodology: The Master in Arts Management is divided into two operative units characterized by a separate pathway of study in relation to the city in which it takes place, each culminating in a different final assessment and final project.
-Some of the topics are transversal to the courses, others are specific and exclusive of each locations.
+Methodology and structure - The Master in Arts Management is divided into two operational modules, characterised by a distinct course of study in relation to the city in which it takes place, each involving an examination and a Final Project.
+Some of the subjects of the course cross the modules, while others are specific and unique to each location.

-The pathway of study of Florence focuses on the development of specific skills for the planning stages of a cultural event: from creating contents for the event itself to drafting a plan for the identification of partners and sponsors up to manage communication strategies.
-Students benefit from group classes, the support of teachers and the coordinator of the course in order to plan and create one or more cultural events with real commissions.
+The module focuses on developing specific skills to manage the different organisational phases of a Cultural event: from the design to the identification of partners and sponsors, to communication management and content creation.
+As a group, with the support of teachers and the course coordinator, students will plan and create one or more cultural events with real clients.

-The goal of this pathway of study is developing a new approach to arts management, combining the great culture of the city at international level with the enthusiasm of the scenarios that characterize its urban culture.
-With the support of new technologies, all the possible cultural convergences that stimulate interest and participation are explored.
+The goal of this module is to develop a new approach to artistic heritage management.
+The Master’s semester in Rome combines the huge culture at international level with the vivacity of the backgrounds that characterises its urban culture.
+With the support of new technologies, students will explore possible cultural convergences that stimulate interest and participation.